simp/simp-doc/docs/security_conop/Operational_Security.rst

 denotes the version number of SIMP that is installed.
 [:ref:`CM-2`, :ref:`CM-2 (2)`, :ref:`CM-2 (3)`, :ref:`CM-6`]

-SIMP installs a minimal set of :term:`RPMs`, which can be found in the kickstart files on the ISO.
+SIMP installs a minimal set of :term:`RPM` packages, which can be found in the kickstart files on the ISO.
 RPMs, services, and IPTables rules all use a whitelist stance for allowing access or installation.
 [:ref:`CM-2 (5)`]